purna/Polyglot/UmbracoTestSite/Readme.txt

-﻿Copy an Umbraco web site folder here for testing.
+﻿Copy the contents of an Umbraco web site folder here for testing.